handlebars-lang/docs/README.markdown

 This is the repository for a new-to-come Handlebars documentation site.

+The site can be previewed at https://handlebars-lang.github.io/docs

+When finished, it might become https://handlebarsjs.com some time...

 # Why vuepress?

 There are a lot of static page generators out there nowadays.
 I have chosen [vuepress](https://v1.vuepress.vuejs.org) over other systems for several reasons: